kakwa/talend-codegen/README.md

  * -projectDir - the project directory where the project can be found
  * -jobName - name of the job to be exported
  * -targetDir - the directory where the exported job will be placed

+Eclipse application arguments
+ * -application au.org.emii.talend.codegen.Generator - run the code generation plugin
+ * -nosplash stops the display of the gui splash window
+ * --launcher.suppressErrors stops errors being displayed in message boxes - output to stderr instead
+ * -data specifies the talend workspace used for building the workspace - created automatically if it doesn't exist which it won't in this case because we delete it to ensure a clean build
+ * --clean_component_cache tells TOS to reload external components and rebuild the cache

 Some optional command line arguments you can have:
  * -version - version of job to be exported